microsoft/live-share/docs/getting-started.md

  ![VS Code Download](media/vscode-sign-in-button.png)

-## Starting a collaboration session
+## Starting a collaboration session and sharing
 After downloading and installing Project Cascade, follow these steps to start a collaboration session and invite a colleague to work with you.

 1. **Register with the Project Cascade service**